Marms314/Study-App/README.md

 * Ability for user to add quizzes and flash card decks with dynamic forms. _completed 7/22/2020_

-* Ability for user delete quizzes and flash card decks. _completed 7/22/2020_
+* Ability for user to delete quizzes and flash card decks. _completed 7/22/2020_

 * Ability to add dummy data. _completed 7/27/2020_